Know your travel industry terms

 A document demonstrating a traveler’s eligibility to fly on a specialized fare (such as a student ID for a student fare or a letter from a nonprofit stating involvement for a humanitarian fare).

 An overnight or late-night flight that typically arrives at one’s destination in the morning.
-This is preferred by travelers who wish to have extra sightseeing time at their destination.
+Travelers usually choose this when they wish to have extra sightseeing time at their destination.
 These flights are often cheaper than flights during prime travel hours.

 The issuance of a brand new ticket/ticket number due to a change in date, times, booking class, routing etc. This may involve a change fee and possibly a charge for fare difference.